-Former Commissioner Stern dies at 77, made league 'truly global brand'
+Former NBA Commissioner Stern dies at 77, made league 'truly global brand'

 Stern, who had remained affiliated with the NBA and held the title of commissioner emeritus, was inducted into the Naismith Memorial Basketball Hall of Fame in 2014 and the FIBA Hall of Fame in 2016.

-Reporting by Frank Pingue in Toronto; Additional reporting and writing by Gene Cherry in North Carolina; Editing by David Gregorio and Peter Cooney
+Reporting by Frank Pingue in Toronto; Additional reporting and writing by Gene Cherry in North Carolina; Editing by David Gregorio, Peter Cooney and Tom Hogue